Why I got into UI/UX design

-Scope ~ forever – Budget ~ who cares – Role ~ artist/designer
+Scope ~ Anything – Budget ~ Doesn’t Matter – Role ~ Artist/Designer

 The Brief

 RogueCraft Squadron or RCS for short was originally a short game jam.
-I did the art, it pushed me in something I always struggled with.
-Consistency.
-But I wanted to build this game into a real full fledged game, I convinced my programmer to keep working on it.
+I did the art, and it pushed me in something I always struggled with – Consistency.
+But I wanted to build this game into a real full-fledged game, so I convinced my programmer to keep working on it.
 Great idea right?
-Well it could have been but… There were a few major issues that never were addressed.
+Well, we learned a lot.

 Problem Statement